MAKROFREEK/dots-george/README.md

  **LetsHaveKiddos** | **George**
 ===========================

+This is a revised version of my George theme.

 A theme made for a cat named George.
 A stray decided to follow me into my house one day and even though we've given him opportunities to leave he's chosen to stay.